RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 ### Muscle Tissue

-**Muscle tissue** are bundles of long cells called muscle fibres which have specialized proteins which can contract and relax which enables movement.
+**Muscle tissue** are bundles of long cells called muscle fibres which have specialized proteins which can contract & relax which enables movement.
 They can be smooth or **striated** (has lines, bands or grooves)

 #### Function